KAMKEEL/Chunker/README.md

-# Chunker
+# Chunkport

-**Convert Minecraft worlds between Java Edition and Bedrock Edition**
+**Backport and convert Minecraft worlds across editions**

-Chunker is a Java application which allows you to convert Java and Bedrock Minecraft worlds.
-It provides a simple interface for converting worlds and allows you to upgrade and downgrade worlds between different versions of the game.
+Chunkport is a Java application built from the [Chunker](https://github.com/HiveGamesOSS/Chunker) project.
+This fork extends the original tool so you can backport worlds from modern Minecraft releases to 1.7.10 and other legacy versions.
+It also supports conversions between legacy versions.
+When provided with a `level.dat` file, Chunkport is able to map Minecraft block namespaces to modded identifiers using the IDs stored in the world.
+The project still retains all of the features of Chunker for converting between Bedrock and Java editions.

 Supported Formats: